 NSGP is competitive, with applications recommended for funding based on the threat, vulnerability, and consequence to a specific facility/location.
 As a result, any change in scope of the grant-funded activity after the award is made has the potential to negatively impact the competitive process used to recommend NSGP awards.
-DHS/FEMA will generally not approve FY 2016 NSGP change of scope requests resulting from the following situations:
+DHS/FEMA will generally not approve FY 2017 NSGP change of scope requests resulting from the following situations:

-• Subrecipients that relocate their facilities after submitting their application who are requesting a change of scope to allow them to use NSGP funds towards projects at the new facility; or

-Page 22 of 38 FY 2016 NSGP NOFO • Subrecipients that renovate their facilities after submitting their application in cases where the subsequent renovations would affect the vulnerability/risk assessment upon which the IJ is based.
+- Subrecipients that relocate their facilities after submitting their application who are requesting a change of scope to allow them to use NSGP funds towards projects at the new facility; or - Subrecipients that renovate their facilities after submitting their application in cases where the subsequent renovations would affect the vulnerability/risk assessment upon which the IJ is based.

-Furthermore, DHS/FEMA recommends that individual FY 2016 NSGP projects for funding are based on the ability of the proposed project to mitigate the risk factors mentioned above.
-For this reason, DHS/FEMA may reject requests to significantly change the physical security enhancements that are purchased with FY 2016 NSGP funding where DHS/FEMA believes approval of the request would change or exceed the scope of the originally approved project.
+Furthermore, FY 2017 NSGP project funding is based on the ability of the proposed project to mitigate the risk factors identified in the IJ.
+For this reason, DHS/FEMA may reject requests to significantly change the physical security enhancements that are purchased with FY 2017 NSGP funding where DHS/FEMA believes approval of the request would change or exceed the scope of the originally approved project.
 DHS/FEMA will consider all requests to deviate from the security project as originally proposed on a case by case basis.